-The Man-in-the-Moon lets Roverandom look at the boy on the world through a telescope, and he sees Artaxerxes sat on their gate waiting for him.
-Roverandom tells the Man-in-the-Moon that he wants to go back to the boy so the boy’s dream can come true, the Man-in-the-Moon says this is now possible as Artaxerxes has married a mermaid and gone to live in the sea.
-Roverandom then goes back to the world on Mew, and Rover the moon-dog comes and visits him there later.
-Roverandom goes to Psamathos who tries to put him back to his normal size but can’t override Artaxerxes’ magic, Psamathos also intends to send Roveradum to his original home of the old lady, not to Little Boy Two, to Roverandom’s disappointment.
-Psamathos tells Roveradom he needs to go to Artaxerxes and beg his pardon, so he is taken down in a whale’s mouth, this is Uin who is the oldest of the Right Whales, to the bottom of the sea where it is green and a path of white sand winds through a forest and leads to a palace with sea-trees growing beside it where the fish swim in the branches.
+The Man-in-the-Moon lets Roverandom look at Little Boy Two on the world through a telescope, and Roverandom tells the Man-in-the-Moon that he wants to go back to the boy, which the Man-in-the-Moon says is now possible because Artaxerxes has married a mermaid and gone to live in the sea.
+Mew the Postman Seagull takes Roverandom back to the world, and Rover the moon-dog promises to come and visit him there later.
+Roverandom goes to Psamathos Psamathides who tries again to restore him to his normal size but can’t override Artaxerxes’ magic, so advises Roverandom to go to Artaxerxes and beg his pardon.
+Roverandom is taken down to the bottom of the sea in a whale’s mouth, this whale is Uin who is the oldest of the Right Whales.
+The bottom of the sea is green, and a path of white sand winds through a forest and leads to a palace with sea-trees growing beside it and the fish swim in the branches.
 There are mer-people and sea-goblins and sea-fairies there.
-Artaxerxes lives in the palace, and is now the Pacific & Atlantic Magician and is married to the mer-king’s daughter, Princess Pam, who has a white mer-dog called Rover with webbed feet and a flat tail, she tells them “Don’t worry the fire-fish, don’t chew the sea-anemones, don’t get caught in the clams, and come back to supper”, and Roverandom is given a fishy tail and webbed feet so he can swim.
-Artaxerxes and Roverandom become involved with the Sea-Serpent who causes huge disturbances and chaos, Artaxerxes is unsuccessful in his attempts to control the Sea-Serpent and the Sea-Serpent states he will only stop his destruction if Artaxerxes is sent away, which the mer-people agree to and Artaxerxes leaves on the whale, with his wife and Roverandom.
-When they reach the shore, Roverandom asks Artaxerxes to put him back to his original size, and Artaxerxes agrees.
+Artaxerxes lives in the palace, and is now the Pacific and Atlantic Magician and is married to the mer-king’s daughter, Princess Pam, who has a white mer-dog called Rover with webbed feet and a flat tail.
+She tells Roverandom, ‘Don’t worry the fire-fish, don’t chew the sea-anemones, don’t get caught in the clams, and come back to supper’, and Roverandom is given a fishy tail and webbed feet so he can swim.
+Artaxerxes is trying to control the Sea-Serpent who causes huge disturbances and chaos at the bottom of the sea and Roverandom tries to help Artaxerxes with this, but they are unsuccessful and the Sea-Serpent only promises to stop his destruction if Artaxerxes is sent away.
+The mer-people agree to this deal so Artaxerxes and his wife and Roverandom leave on the whale.
+When they reach the shore, Roverandom asks Artaxerxes to restore him to his original size, and Artaxerxes agrees.
 Roverandom walks home and is greeted there by Little Boy Two.
 Artaxerxes retires as a wizard, and sets up a cigarette and chocolate shop by the beach.
+Oh wow, this section is nearly as charming as the moon section, and I love how several of the themes are repeated but altered slightly, such as the range of creatures there, and with Artaxerxes’ wife’s advice to Roverandom (which I would have to now add to the sign above my imaginary dog’s bed, tee hee!), and there being another dog called Rover, this time a mer-dog, I love these tales of dogs!
+And I did chuckle at Artaxerxes’ cigarette and chocolate shop as they seem odd products to put together!
+It’s all just so adorable, I just love this story altogether, I think it is one I will read over and over again.

 Tales from the Perilous Realm by JRR Tolkien available on Amazon